Webhooks

 The webhook endpoint you just created now displays in your endpoints dashboard.

 From the endpoints dashboard, you can view information about each endpoint (name, URL, creation date and success rate of sent webhooks).
 You can also edit or delete endpoints from the endpoint menu.
+If you click on an endpoint, you can view its details.

 View webhooks